Pack These Camping Essentials & Rest Easy…

 It’s better to pack lightweight, rainproof, waterproof, breathable clothes as a top layer.

-It’s all about properly layering to prepare for any weather conditions.
+It’s all about properly layering for any weather conditions.

 7. Insect Repellent